m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

   }
 ````

-Even this far out into the "shell" of our program, we're still mostly in a world of functions and values: this is a stream of sequences of `Ansi`s.
+Even this far out into the "shell" of our program, we're still mostly in a world of functions and values: this is a stream of `IO` effects that can yield sequences of `Ansi`s.